Désolé, la version française de cette page ne peut être offerte pour le moment.

 Syngenta’s GM Sweet Corn

-The company Syngenta sells a series of “Attribute” sweet corn varieties that are insect resistant.
-“Attribute II” sweet corn varieties that are both insect resistant and tolerant to Syngenta’s Liberty glufosinate herbicide and Bayer’s Roundup glyphosate herbicide.
+The company Syngenta sells a series of “Attribute II” sweet corn varieties that are insect-resistant as well as tolerant to Syngenta’s Liberty glufosinate herbicide and Bayer’s Roundup glyphosate herbicide.

 Take Action

-2. Write to the head office of your grocery store and ask them to remove GM sweet corn from their store.
+- Write to the head office of your grocery store and ask them to remove GM sweet corn from their store.
 Tell them you don’t want to buy it.
 The Metro grocery chain (in Ontario/Quebec) has committed to not buy GM sweetcorn.
-For information about the policies other grocery stores, click here and to take action click here for grocery store contacts.
+For information about the policies of other grocery stores, click here.
+To take action click here for grocery store contacts.

 Questions to ask your farmer: